Roy-wonji/WeaveDI/docs/guide/propertyWrappers.md

 ### Basic Usage

-`@Inject` was the commonly used Property Wrapper, supporting both type-based and KeyPath-based injection. **Now replaced by @Injected.**
+`@Injected` was the commonly used Property Wrapper, supporting both type-based and KeyPath-based injection. **Now replaced by @Injected.**

 #### Swift 6 Enhanced Safety